fjvallarino/monomer/docs/tutorials/06-composite.md

 A `draggable` widget receives two arguments:

-- A value that is going to be carried during a drag event.
+- The value that is going to be carried during a drag event.
 This value can be used by other widgets when hovered, to indicate they accept the item or not.
 - A child node.
 This node will be rendered as a regular node, but the user will be able to drag and drop it.
+By default, the content of this node will also be displayed while dragging it.

 This widget supports setting the style of the dragged state, plus its max size and optional transparency.